 Tympanometry is a test of the middle ear.
 It measures how your ear reacts to sound and different pressures.
 A small device will be placed into your ear that changes the pressure in your ear and makes the eardrum move back and forth.
 You may also hear a series of loud beeps.
 You may feel slight discomfort but the test should result in no harm.

 An audiometry exam tests your ability to hear sounds.
 Sounds vary based on their loudness (intensity) and the speed of sound wave vibrations (tone).
 You will be placed in a soundproof booth or room and instructed to indicate (either by pushing a button, raising your hand, or the like) when you hear a sound or soft tone in your ears.

-You will be given a pair of earphones to wear, and the audiologist will control the tone and loudness to determine the softest sound you can hear.
+Small insert earphones will be placed in your ears and the audiologist will control the tone and loudness to determine the softest sound you can hear.
 Each ear is tested separately.
 This is called testing via air conduction.

-The audiologist will also place a bone oscillator behind the ear that will transmit sound to the inner ear, bypassing the middle and outer ear.
-This is referred to as testing via bone conduction and is useful for determining inner ear problems due to aging or noise exposure.
+The audiologist will also place a bone oscillator behind the ear to evaluate hearing levels and determine inner ear problems due to aging or noise exposure.

-It may be difficult to accept hearing loss and even more difficult to take action, but a hearing doctor can significantly help.
-They can determine the nature of your hearing loss and recommend the most appropriate action for you.
-So if you think you might be experiencing hearing loss, seeing an audiologist could be the best decision of your life.
+It may be difficult to accept hearing changes and even more difficult to take action, but as audiologists we have a unique way to help you.
+We can can determine the nature of your hearing loss and recommend the most appropriate action for you.
+You are welcome to come see us soon to gain some insight about your specific hearing situation.